-Students who have reached the twenty-five percent (25 percent) point of their maximum program completion time and have not achieved a cumulative GPA of at least 1.5 and a rate of progress of at least 55 percent will be placed on probation.
+Students who have reached the 25% point of their maximum program completion time and have not achieved a cumulative GPA of at least 1.5 and a rate of progress of at least 55% will be placed on probation.

-Students who have reached the halfway point of their maximum program completion time and have not achieved a cumulative GPA of at least 1.5 and a rate of progress of at least 60 percent will be withdrawn from training by the school.
+Students who have reached the halfway point of their maximum program completion time and have not achieved a cumulative GPA of at least 1.5 and a rate of progress of at least 60% will be withdrawn from training by the College.